LastDi/Java_Rush/README.md

 # Java_Rush
-Problems solved on the JavaRush course
+Tasks solved on the JavaRush course